wiris/html-integrations/demos/react/ckeditor5/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Learn More

+Checkout the [FAQ](FAQs.md) file learn more about the most frequent asked questions.

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).